About Lend A Hand Up

 It was January, 2009.
 Lend A Hand was beginning its second year of providing help and hope to families facing medical crisis.
 Evan Krogen is a healthy 5th grader who loves reading, math, science and sports.
 Although he still suffers headaches as a complication from cancer treatment, he doesn’t let it stop him from school or playing or anything else.

-Now as Lend A Hand Up, the program offers a new website, lendahandup.org, with boost funding for online fundraising campaigns – with or without a benefit.
+Now as Lend A Hand Up, the program offers a new website and new resources, such as an auction platform.
 Individuals have an opportunity to leave a message with their gift and to learn more about how they can plan their own fundraising effort and/or become a part of the Lend A Hand Up Booster Club to help their entire community.

 Dakota Medical Foundation